Bio-Otto/MDPerTool_GUI/README.md

 * __ProDy__ - Protein Dynamics and Sequence Analysis
 * __Parmed__ - Parameter/topology editor and molecular simulator

-And of course MDPERTOOL v0.0.1 itself is an open source [public repository][MDPERTOOL] on GitHub.
+And of course MDPERTOOL itself is an open source public repository.

-### Also you can check full functional parameters with:
+#### Also you can check full functional parameters with:

 ```sh
 python no_gui.py -h